Winter Recipes for the Non-Practicing Cook

-- Spiced Congee: Congee is a Japanese rice porridge, which makes it a perfect base for vegetables, warming spices, and immune-boosting ingredients like turmeric, ginger, garlic, and mushrooms.
+- Turmeric-Spiced Porridge: Inspired by savory, Chinese rice porridges called congee or jook—where heirloom recipes take decades to perfect—we've made a modest version that serves as the base for vegetables, warming spices, and immune-boosting ingredients like turmeric, ginger, garlic, and mushrooms.
 Put one part rice to six parts liquid in a large pot and simmer for 30 minutes to one hour until rice is the consistency of porridge; then add healing touches like turmeric, scallions, radishes, cucumbers, and kimchi or fermented veggies.
 Squeeze some lemon to finish.

 - Green Grain Bowl: Cook a gluten-free grain as a base (quinoa, buckwheat, millet, or sprouted rice all work well); then layer avocado, sliced raw beets, radish, and mesclun or mixed greens.
 For a delicious garnish, sprinkle hemp seeds, add a squeeze of lemon, a drizzle of olive oil, and top with flaky sea salt.